 Genetics of leukemia

-Scientists are making great progress in learning how changes in a person's DNA can cause normal bone marrow cells to change into leukemia cells.
-Doctors are now learning how to use these changes to help them predict a person's outlook and figure out whether they need more or less intense treatment.
-In the future, this information may be used to come up with an approach that uses newer targeted treatments against acute myeloid leukemia (AML).
+Scientists are making great progress in learning how changes in the DNA in normal bone marrow cells can change them into leukemia cells.
+Doctors are now learning how to use these changes to help them predict a person’s outlook and figure out whether they need more or less intense treatment.
+In the future, this information may be used to develop newer targeted treatments against acute myeloid leukemia (AML).